 There are a number of different effects with complex dependencies to consider when looking at urban microclimate.
-Here we take a look at a concrete simulation and discuss what’s going on.
-These effects are what enables us to plan green cities with high quality of living.
-Simulations are the foundation that show us in concrete numbers how urban planning and zoning helps us to mitigate urban climate change.
+Here, we take a look at a concrete simulation and discuss what’s going on.
+These effects are what enable us to plan green cities with a high quality of living.
+Simulations are the foundation that show us in concrete numbers how urban planning and zoning can help us to mitigate urban climate change.

 Time is fleeting…

 The single biggest influence factor for microclimate is the sun, respectively its path across the sky.
-In our microclimate simulations, we simulate time dependent, meaning we calculate how the wind flows through the area and the sun moves across the sky for an entire day.
-Usually, when we are looking at urban climate change mitigation we want to see the effects when it is hottest, which is often around 14:00 local time.
-The video above, as well as the images below show the situation at this single point in time even though the simulation itself covers the entire day1.
+In our microclimate simulations, we simulate time dependently, meaning we calculate how the wind flows through the area and the sun moves across the sky for an entire day.
+Usually, when we are looking at urban climate change mitigation, we want to see the effects when it is hottest, which is often around 14:00 local time.
+The video above, as well as the images below, show the situation at this single point in time even though the simulation itself covers the entire day1.

-Of course the sun is not the only thing about the local microclimate that changes over the day, also wind velocity, humidity and air temperature change and of course our simulation accounts for that and likewise adjusts these values at the inflow into our simulation domain as simulation time passes.
-The values themselves come from historic hourly weather data, usually an average of the last 10 years.
+Of course, the sun is not the only thing about the local microclimate that changes over the day.
+Wind velocity, humidity and air temperature also change and of course our simulation accounts for that and likewise adjusts these values at the inflow into our simulation domain as simulation time passes.
+The values themselves are based on historic hourly weather data, usually an average of the last 10 years.